 Solar charge controllers are designed to do two primary things within a solar power system: optimize the charging of your deep cycle batteries by the solar panels and prevent electricity from the batteries from going through the solar panels when there is no sun.

-Many of the solar charge controllers we offer have additional features, including the ability to automatically turn DC powered loads off or on, such as lights.
+Many we offer have additional features, including the ability to automatically turn DC powered loads off or on, such as lights.
 Others may be used with relatively high voltages of strings of solar panels.
-Additionally, some solar charge controllers can provide monitoring of your batteries' voltage and amp-hours left and even connect to your home data network for remote monitoring.Read more +
+Additionally, some can provide monitoring of your batteries' voltage and amp-hours left and even connect to your home data network for remote monitoring.Read more +

 How Do Solar Charge Controllers Work?

-The basic formula for sizing a solar charge controller is to take the short circuit current (Isc) of the array and multiply it by 1.56.
+The basic formula for sizing one is to take the short circuit current (Isc) of the array and multiply it by 1.56.
 Be sure that the solar controller you select can handle at least that many amps.

 Be sure to protect this important part of your system with appropriate overcurrent protection before and after the solar controller (see Enclosures, Electrical & Safety for options).